-- a.
-Biohazard Waste- also defined as Biomedical Waste or Infectious Medical Waste and can be used interchangeably. - b.
-Decontamination- rendering medical waste safe for routine handling as solid waste. - c.
-Infection Agent- a pathogen that is sufficiently virulent so that if a susceptible host is exposed to the pathogen in an adequate concentration and through a portal of entry, the result could be transmission of disease to a human. - d.
-Infection Medical Waste- any of the following when not generated from a household, farm operation, or agricultural business, a home for the aged, or a home health care agency: sharps, cultures, laboratory waste, discarded live and attenuated vaccines, liquid human waste, blood and blood products, pathological waste, but not including urine or materials stained with blood or body fluids. a microorganism that produces disease. - e.
-Pathogen- microorganism that produces disease. - f.
-Pharmaceutical- a drug intended for use in diagnosis, cure, mitigation, treatment, therapy, or prevention of disease in humans or animals. - g.
-Regulated Medical Waste- liquid or semi-liquid blood or other potentially infectious materials, contaminated items that would release blood or other potentially infectious materials in a liquid or semi-liquid form if compressed, items that are caked with dried blood or other potentially infectious materials and are capable of releasing these materials during handling, contaminated sharps, and pathological and microbiological wastes containing blood or other potentially infectious materials.
+- A. Biohazard Waste -- is also defined as Biomedical Waste or Infectious Medical Waste and can be used interchangeably. - B. Decontamination -- rendering medical waste safe for routine handling as solid waste. - C. Infectious Agent -- a pathogen that is sufficiently virulent so that if a susceptible host is exposed to the pathogen in an adequate concentration and through a portal of entry, the result could be transmission of disease to a human.

+- D. Infectious Medical Waste any of the following when not generated from a household, farm operation, or agricultural business, a home for the aged, or a home health care agency: sharps, cultures, laboratory waste, discarded live and attenuated vaccines, liquid human waste, blood and blood products, pathological waste, but not including urine or materials stained with blood or body fluids. - E. Pathogen a microorganism that produces disease. - F. Pharmaceutical a drug intended for use in the diagnosis, cure, mitigation, treatment, therapy, or prevention of disease in humans or animals. - G. Regulated liquid or semi-liquid blood or other potentially infectious Medical Waste materials, contaminated items that would release blood or other potentially infectious materials in a liquid or semi-liquid form if compressed, items that are caked with dried blood or other potentially infectious materials and are capable of releasing these materials contaminated sharps, handling, durina and pathological and microbiological wastes containing blood or other potentially infectious materials.
 Consumer wastes materials contaminated with blood and infectious body fluids, but not meeting the above definition, are not classified as regulated medical waste and should be handled carefully and disposed of safely.
-These may include dressings, bandages, disposable gloves, masks and other materials contaminated with infectious body fluids.

-- h.
-Sharps- needles, syringes, scalpels, and intravenous tubing with needles attached, and any other medical or laboratory instrument or glassware that might cause punctures or cuts if not handled with extraordinary care. - i.
-Standard (Universal) Precautions- a concept that assumes the potential presence of infectious agents in all individuals and does not depend upon the use of special procedures only when identified infectious agents are present.
+These may include dressings, bandages, disposable gloves, masks and other materials contaminated with infectious body fluids. - H. Sharps needles, syringes, scalpels, and intravenous tubing with needles attached, and any other medical or laboratory instrument or glassware that might cause punctures or cuts if not handled with extraordinary care. - I. Standard a concept that assumes the potential presence of infectious agents in all individuals and does not depend upon the use of special procedures only when identified infectious agents are present.
 Universal Precaution procedures (i.e. wearing gloves during invasive procedures, hand washing) are applied uniformly to all individuals to reduce the risk of transmission of infection.